noppoMan/SwiftKnex/README.md

 try Migrator.run(config: config, arguments: CommandLine.arguments, knexMigrations: knexMigrations)
 ```

+after editing main.swift, run `swift build`
+```
+swift build
+```

 ### 5. Perform Migration and Rollback
 After that, you only need to run the migration

-Current supporting commands are
+**Current supporting commands are**
 * `migrate:latest`:  Perform to migrate recent unmigrated files.
 * `migrate:rollback`: Rollback the migrations recent performed.(The rollback unit is grouped by `batch` number)

-```
-swift build
-```

 #### Try to perform Migration
 ```